 In typical use, the BWC is docked after a full shift, containing videos and metadata.
 All the data is offloaded through the docking station to the system controller using a network connection encrypted with HTTPS (HTTP with TLS).
 The data is stored in the system controller only briefly, on its SSD storage device which is encrypted using AES-256.
 The system controller then transfers the data, using HTTPS, to the content destination.

-Figure 1.
-Secure data storage and data transfer from the BWC to the content destination.
+Secure data transfer and storage, from the BWC (1) to the content destination (5).